 This programme is open to international students only.

-Years 1,2 and 3: £13,980 per year (based on current 2017-18 fee, but please note that the tuition fee amount you will pay may increase slightly year on year as a result of inflation)
+Years 1,2 and 3: £16,200 per year (please note that the tuition fee amount you will pay may increase slightly year on year as a result of inflation)

 Before you apply you will need to check the entry requirements for your chosen degree.
 We accept a wide range of qualifications offered for entry to our degrees.
 We welcome applications from international students.

 To apply for this degree you can either apply online through the Universities and Colleges Admissions Service (UCAS) Apply system or complete the Newcastle University London Application form to apply directly to Newcastle University London.
-You can find further information on documentation required in the Newcastle London University brochure.
+You can find further information on documentation required in the Newcastle London Student Prospectus.

 Applying to Newcastle University London through UCAS